 gas & kerosene irons Some irons were powered by gasoline or kerosene, which was stored inside the handle or in a small container behind the handle.

 Laundry was the housewife's most dreaded chore.
 Because of this, laundry day was known as Blue Monday.

 manual washing machines Manually-operated washing machines were filled by hand.
-Water was hauled in from the pump or sink, heated on the stove and poured into the tub.
+Water was hauled from the pump or sink, heated on the stove, and poured into the tub.
 These machines used a variety of methods to force water through clothes.
-Turning a crank moved a wooden dolly back and forth, moved plungers up and down, tumbled clothes in a round chamber or rubbed clothing between rough wooden surfaces.
+Turning a crank moved a wooden dolly back and forth, moved plungers up and down, tumbled clothes in a round chamber, or rubbed clothing between rough wooden surfaces.
 A wringer mounted on top squeezed excess moisture out of clothes.

 electric washing machines The first electric washing machines went on the market in 1907.
 The job of rotating the chamber or moving the dolly was taken over by an electric motor placed beneath the tub.
 In some models, the motor also powered the wringer.
 In all other ways, these new machines were just like their manual counterparts.
 Water was still hauled from elsewhere and heated on the stove, and clothes were still rinsed in separate tubs or laundry sinks.

 housewife's weekly schedule Monday - laundry Tuesday - ironing, mending, sewing Wednesday - baking Thursday - grocery shopping Friday - cleaning, dusting, sweeping Saturday - cleaning, baking for Sunday dinner Sunday - church, large family dinner, go visiting